- What Is It?

 - What is the role of the locus coeruleus in stress?

 - What do we know about using (activating) and overusing our internal systems that respond to stress?

 - What can people do for stress management?
 What are home remedies to combat stress symptoms?

 What is stress?

-Stress is simply a fact of nature -- forces from the inside or outside world affecting the individual.
-The individual responds to stress in ways that affect the individual as well as their environment.
-Because of the overabundance of stress in our modern lives, we usually think of stress as a negative experience, but from a biological point of view, stress can be a neutral, negative, or positive experience.
+Stress is a fact of nature in which forces from the inside or outside world affect the individual, either one's emotional or physical well-being, or both.
+The individual responds to stress in ways that affect the individual, as well as their environment.
+Due to the overabundance of stress in our modern lives, we usually think of stress as a negative experience, but from a biological point of view, stress can be a neutral, negative, or positive experience.

 In general, stress is related to both external and internal factors.
 External factors include the physical environment, including your job, your relationships with others, your home, and all the situations, challenges, difficulties, and expectations you're confronted with on a daily basis.
 Internal factors determine your body's ability to respond to, and deal with, the external stress-inducing factors.
 Internal factors which influence your ability to handle stress include your nutritional status, overall health and fitness levels, emotional well-being, and the amount of sleep and rest you get.

 Stress has driven evolutionary change (the development and natural selection of species over time).
 Thus, the species that adapted best to the causes of stress (stressors) have survived and evolved into the plant and animal kingdoms we now observe.